jrmcbride/jrmcbride.github.io/README.md

-# In which i fix things.
+# In which i break stuff.

 Look at this great story about [Italo Calvino.](https://jrmcbride.github.io/marsian.html)